thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 ---

-It's no news anymore that Angular 2 is written in TypeScript in order to take advantage of language features like types and meta data annotations through decorators.
-Taking a first look at Angular 2 examples that are written in TypeScript, can feel a bit unfamiliar and unclear to developers that don't have experience with that language.
-Even constructs like classes that ECMAScript 6 brings to the table can be scary enough to keep developers from learning Angular 2.
+It's no news anymore that Angular 2.x was written in TypeScript in order to take advantage of language features like types and meta data annotations through decorators.
+Taking a first look at Angular examples that are written in TypeScript, can feel a bit unfamiliar and unclear to developers that don't have experience with that language.
+Even constructs like classes that ECMAScript 2015 brings to the table can be scary enough to keep developers from learning Angular.

 That's why developers with more experience will tell us that we don't have to write TypeScript or just ES6 if we don't want to.
 We can just stick with ES5.
 Cool, fine.
 But how do we do that?
 In one of our last articles we've explored the [difference between annotations and decorators](/angular/2015/05/03/the-difference-between-annotations-and-decorators.html) and to what they translate to in ES5.

-In this article, we will use that information, to actually write Angular 2 code in ES5 with the latest version released at the time of writing.
+In this article, we will use that information, to actually write Angular code in ES5 with the latest version released at the time of writing (2.x).

 {% include demos-and-videos-buttons.html post=page %}

-## Getting started with Angular 2 in ES5
+## Getting started with Angular in ES5

-If you've read our article on [building a zippy component](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) in Angular 2, you might know that nowadays, there's quite a bit of work to do, in order to get started if you want to write your application in ES6/TypeScript and take advantage of it's module system.
+If you've read our article on [building a zippy component](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) in Angular, you might know that nowadays, there's quite a bit of work to do, in order to get started if you want to write your application in ES6/TypeScript and take advantage of it's module system.

 In ES5 we don't have a module system yet.
-So ideally, we should be able to just take a JavaScript file from somewhere, that has all the Angular 2 code in it, so we can embed it in our website.
+So ideally, we should be able to just take a JavaScript file from somewhere, that has all the Angular code in it, so we can embed it in our website.
 We don't have to care about transpiling, concatenating, deciding on a module system (AMD, Common, System, ...), or anything else.
 We can just fetch a bundled file that comes with the ready-to-use code.

-The easiest way to get hold of Angular 2 ES5 bundles is npmcdn.
-Here's what we need to embed to get started with ES5 and Angular 2:
+The easiest way to get hold of Angular ES5 bundles is npmcdn.
+Here's what we need to embed to get started with ES5 and Angular:

 {% highlight html %}
 {% raw %}